MicrosoftDocs/windowsserverdocs/Contributor-guide/git-steps-create-update-content.md

 >To check your settings, type ```git config -l```

 ##
-These steps give you the commands to create a branch, save your changes, and submit them for integration into the shared repo.
+Here's how to create a branch, save your changes, and submit them for integration into the shared repo.

 1. Start Git Bash (or the command-line tool you use for Git).